Autocar (magazine)

-Autocar (stylized in all caps) is a weekly British automobile magazine published by the Haymarket Media Group.
+Autocar (stylized in all caps) is a weekly British automobile magazine published by Haymarket Media Group.
 It was first published in 1895 and refers to itself as "the world's oldest car magazine".
+Mark Tisshaw is editor and other team members include Steve Cropley, Rachel Burgess, James Attwood, Matt Prior, Matt Saunders and Felix Page.

-There are now several international editions, including for China, India, New Zealand, and South Africa.
+Autocar has several international editions, including China, India, New Zealand, and South Africa.